 In general, mortgage lenders recommend that you purchase a home that is no more than two-and-a-half times your gross annual income, your income before any tax deductions.

-Of course, that is a fairly simplistic formula that doesn't take into account other factors.
+Of course, that is a relatively simplistic formula that doesn't take into account other factors.
 You might make $50,000 but have few other debts.
 Maybe you do not have any credit card debt and are not burdened with student loan debt.
-You'll be in a much better position to afford a more expensive home than someone making the same amount of money as you, but with overwhelming student loan and auto payments and high credit card bills.
+You will be in a much better position to afford a more expensive home than someone making the same amount of money as you, but with overwhelming student loan and auto payments and high credit card bills.

 What your lenders will give you